Centring-Data-in-African-AI/workshop/lightningtalks.md

 The <i>Centring Data in African AI</i> workshop examines the challenges and opportunities surrounding data in African AI through both technical and socio-technical lenses.
 The lightning talk session aims to highlight a variety of ground-level viewpoints from individuals, researchers, practitioners, community organizers, and other contributors across the African continent.
-A\

 <!-- We encourage you to apply for a lightning talk session at this workshop.
 Some of our focus areas include: